screenshotone/examples/nodejs/google-slides-scrolling-screenshots/README.md

 It is a demonstration application that uses [ScreenshotOne API—the best screenshot API](https://screenshotone.com) to render [scrolling screenshots of Google Slides presentations](https://screenshotone.com/scrolling-screenshots/).

+A guide with more details on how to render Google Slides as scrolling screenshots is available in the [ScreenshotOne documentation](https://screenshotone.com/docs/guides/google-slides-as-scrolling-screenshots/).

 Check out more examples in the [ScreenshotOne examples](https://github.com/screenshotone/examples) repository.

 ## How it works